Partner Highlight: Braintrust

 Ah yes; this is the secret sauce!
 Traditionally, values have been vastly misaligned between employers and talent, primarily due to extractionary third parties.
 Talent were seeing 30 percent of their paycheck go to a third party, and employers were paying hefty recruiting fees to source high quality talent.
 This leaves both sides feeling perpetually dissatisfied.

 We leverage blockchain technology to create a new ownership model similar to a Co-Op.
-The ownership in the Braintrust network is represented by the Btrust Token rather than traditional equity.
 The token has 2 core use cases, paying out referral incentives to talent that refer other talent to the network and for employers to pay a 10% fee when using the network to hire.
-Our incentive as founders is to grow the network and increase the value of the token… when we do this everyone including our investors, talent and team benefit.
-We believe this is a new low fee, highly transparent and completely aligned incentive model will be how firms will organize in the future.
+We believe this is new low fee, highly transparent and completely aligned incentive model will be how firms will organize in the future.